ewjay/fapiwiki/FAPI_Meeting_Notes_2017-06-27.rst

 ----------
 * Ping is working with RBS for June release.
 * Nat will get more info from FR and CA.
-* Apigee seems to have show interested but Nat has not heared back.
+* Apigee seems to have shown interested but Nat has not heard back.
 Dave will re-engage with them.

 Events
 ================
 July 12 @ London
 -------------------------
-* WG meeting is secheduled to be from 9am to 12pm at Microsoft Padington Office.
+* WG meeting is scheduled to be from 9 am to 12 pm at Microsoft Paddington Office.
 It does not require registration.
 It is a WG meeting.
 * Afternoon seminar location is TBD.
 Nat will post the info as soon as gets to the list.

 CIS 2017 @ Chicago
 ------------------------
 We had 4 related sessions.
 2 on Monday, 1 on Tuesday (Ralph) and 1 on Thursday afternoon.
-There were bunch of other PSD2 sessions as well.
+There were a bunch of other PSD2 sessions as well.
-Also, FAPI was highlighted in the first keynote sesison on Tuesday.
+Also, FAPI was highlighted in the first keynote session on Tuesday.
 The interest level is quite high.
-PSD2 and GDPR are often linked together as the other side of coin.
+PSD2 and GDPR are often linked together as the other side of a coin.
 GDPR also requires data portability so while it does not mandate API, it still makes sense to do it via PSD2 APIs.